MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 ### Create an AKS cluster

 Use the [az aks create](/cli/azure/aks#az-aks-create) command to create an AKS cluster.
 The following example creates a cluster named with the value of your environment variable `${CLUSTER_NAME}` with one node.
 The cluster is connected to the container registry instance you created in a preceding step.
 This command takes several minutes to complete.
+The cluster is started with managed identity enabled.
+This is necessary for the passwordless database connection.

 ```azurecli
 az aks create \